 Constitution and Bylaws

-Revised July 22, 2014
+Revised Fall 2017

 ARTICLE 1: Name and Identification

-The National Local Technical Assistance Program Association (hereinafter "NLTAPA") is an independent, not for profit, dues-supported organization comprising all Local Technical Assistance Program (LTAP) and Tribal Technical Assistance Program (TTAP) Centers in the United States and its territories as designated by the Federal Highway Administration (hereinafter "FHWA TPP").
-The National LTAP Association was previously known as the National Association of Transportation Technology Transfer Centers.
+The National Local Technical Assistance Program Association (hereinafter "NLTAPA") is an independent, not for profit, dues-supported organization comprising all Local Technical Assistance Program (LTAP) and Tribal Technical Assistance Program (TTAP) Centers in the United States and its territories as designated by the Federal Highway Administration (hereinafter "FHWA ").
+The National LTAP Association is legally known as the National Association of Transportation Technology Transfer Centers.

 ARTICLE 2: Purpose and Activities